dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 title: Track transaction in Real-time
 release: beta
 ---
-In this guide we will create a simple React application that will use dfuse's Transaction State Tracker API to keep track of the state of an ethereum transaction in real-time.
+In this guide we will create a simple React application that will use dfuse's Transaction State Tracker API to keep track of the state of an Ethereum transaction in real time.
 We will be using {{< external-link href="https://reactjs.org/docs/hooks-intro.html" title="react hooks">}}.

 {{< alert type="note" >}}
-Installing {{< external-link href="https://reactjs.org/tutorial/tutorial.html#developer-tools" title="React Dev Tools">}} for your browser is optional, but really useful for seeing what goes on in the application
+Installing {{< external-link href="https://reactjs.org/tutorial/tutorial.html#developer-tools" title="React Dev Tools">}} for your browser is optional, but is very useful for seeing what goes on in the application
 {{< /alert >}}

 ## 1. Create React App
-Use the {{< external-link href="https://github.com/facebook/create-react-app">}} to sets up your development environment so that you can use the latest JavaScript features.
+Use the {{< external-link href="https://github.com/facebook/create-react-app">}} to set up your development environment so that you can use the latest JavaScript features.
 You’ll need to have Node >= 8.10 and npm >= 5.6 on your machine.
 To create a project, run:

 {{< tabs "create-react-app">}}
 {{< tab title="Shell" lang="shell" >}}